Free-Wei/Dimensioning-resources-of-Network-Slices-forenergy-performance-trade-off/README.md

 ## Usage
 Run the script directly in Matlab.

 The routing and components placement are the same as our paper, which has 2 SPs with 5 ingress nodes.
-If you change the initial points, please adjust also 'StepTolerance' or 'ConstraintTolerance' to obtain local minimum.
-In our case, objective function is strictly increasing piecewise linear function and constraints are convex, so we believe that local minimum is global minimum.
+If you change the initial points, please check the parameters: 'StepTolerance' or 'ConstraintTolerance' of the matlab solver 'fmincon' and adjust them if necessary.
+If you have any questions, please contact wei.huang@telecom-sudparis.eu.